 Let's get right to the chase: two primary autofocus systems exist, contrast-based and phase detection.
 DSLRs use phase detection as their primary autofocus capability, while compact cameras use contrast as their sole autofocus capability.
 Mirrorless cameras can be either (and in some cases, both).

 - DSLRs — one of the uses of the mirror contained in the traditional DSLR is that it splits off some light to a phase detect sensor.
-Phase detect sensors are interesting, because they can report not only which direction the focus is off (near/far) but how much.
+Phase detect sensors are interesting, because they can report not only which direction the focus is off (near/far) but also by how much.
 Thus, in a phase detect system, the camera looks at the focus sensor, sees direction/distance and tells the lens to "move there."
 It's very quick, and capable of following movement very easily.

 - Compacts — compact cameras use the imaging sensor for everything.
 They look at a portion of the image and measure contrast.
 At the most simplistic level, high contrast means "in focus" and low contrast means "out of focus."
 But a contrast-based sensor has a vague notion of direction and distance the lens needs to move, so it iterates: it moves the focus a bit and re-evaluates and then uses that information to tell the lens more about where to go.

-Phase detect sensors often operate at very high data streams (usually higher in a pro DSLR than in a consumer one, which is why the pro ones are better at focus on moving subjects).
+Phase detect sensors often operate with very high data streams (usually higher in a pro DSLR than in a consumer one, which is why the pro ones are better at focus on moving subjects).
 Contrast-based systems operate at (usually) the video frame rate of the camera, which is generally slower.

 I expect these things to change (for the better) over time.
 But today the mirrorless cameras are pretty squarely between compacts and DSLRs in autofocus performance.
 Expect better than your compact camera (at least from the leading mirrorless cameras), expect worse than your DSLR (though the Nikon 1 may be an exception if you've got a very low end DSLR).